informalsystems/hermes/guide/src/help.md

 ## Parametrizing the log output level

-The relayer configuration file permits parametrization of output verbosity via the knob called `log_level`.
+The relayer configuration file permits parametrization of output verbosity via the knob called `log-level`.
 This file is loaded by default from `$HOME/.hermes/config.toml`, but can be overridden in all commands with the `-c` flag, eg. `hermes -c ./path/to/my/config.toml some command`.